UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-01-11-Intune-Problems-Solving.md

 ![pic3]({{ site.url }}{{ site.baseurl }}/assets/images/posts/intune-problems3.png)

 Click **Yes** and you device should now join AzureAD and after couple of minutes and reboot Intune too.
-If you bump into error message which says **Your device is already managed**
+If you bump into error message which says <span style="color:red">**Your device is already managed by an organization**</span> and you are sure that there are no Work or School accounts added in settings your last resort might be to reinstall Windows 😫.
+It happened to me once and I found no other resolution...

+# Summary

+In modern desktop management I think that it all comes down to health of device TPM and Windows ability to communicate with chip.

+I hope that you will find those steps useful.
+Some cases might work after applying one of the remediation's and others will need to be diagnosed and fixed thoroughly.
+Unless there are some hardware issues with device I think that all the issues can be fixed 😉

 See you in next! 😉 🧠